blackadder-git/CookieJar/README.md

 # Overview

-{Important!
-Do not say in this section that this is college assignment.
-Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description of the software that you wrote and how it integrates with a Cloud Database.
 Describe how to use your program.}
-When the app is opened, users see a list of different thoughts organized by category.
-Two numbers represent the total quantity and the number read.
+The purpose of this software is to provide a list of inspirational thoughts organized by topic.
+Two numbers indicate the total number of each thought and the number of thoughts already looked at.
+If clicked, the category will display a random thought with options to mark as favorite, delete or close.
+Another screen allows the user to submit new thoughts.
-This app connects to a Firebase Realtime Database and can send requests to Create, Read, Update and Delete data.

-{Describe your purpose for writing this software.}

-{Provide a link to your YouTube demonstration.
-It should be a 4-5 minute demo of the software running, a walkthrough of the code, and a view of the cloud database.}
+The main screen *reads* data from a Firebase Realtime Database.
+When a user views a thought, the database is *updated*.
+If the user clicks *delete* the record is removed from the cloud.
+If the user submits data from the add new screen, a new record is *created*

+I wrote this program after my daughters created a real jar with notes in a church activity.
+I liked the ideas and wanted to create a virtual equivalent.

 [Software Demo Video](https://github.com/blackadder-git/byui/tree/main/cse310/cookie.html)

 # Cloud Database

-* Google Firebase
+* Google Firebase Realtime Database
 - The database consists of a high level user object that stores the names of each user.
-In addition there is an object for each user that contains zero or more thought objects.
+- In addition there is an object for each user that contains zero or more thought objects.
-- Each thought has a String field for *quote* and *topic* and a Boolean field for *favorite* and *read*
+- Each thought has a String field for *quote* and *topic* and a Boolean field for *favorite* and *read* for a total of four fields

 # Development Environment & Language

 - Android Studio 2022.2.1 Patch 2
 - JDK 17
 - Kotlin 1.8.20
+- Firebase Realtime Database

 # Useful Websites